 According to the National Sleep Foundation (NSF), one out of every 10 drivers has fallen asleep behind the wheel; one out of every eight car accidents that lead to hospitalization is because of drowsy driving and drowsy driving car accidents are responsible for 6,400 deaths each year.
+There are many driving drowsy dangers.
 These alarming statistics mean that drowsy driving prevention is an important way to reduce car accidents in the United States.

 The National Sleep Foundation has designated November 5-12, 2017 as Drowsy Driving Prevention Week.
 The goal of the campaign is to reduce the number of drivers who get behind the wheel while sleep deprived.

 How can we prevent drowsy driving accidents?

 The first step in preventing drowsy driving accidents is to increase awareness of the issue among drivers.
 A poll commissioned by the NSF was encouraging on this front.
 It showed that 97 percent of those polled see drowsy driving as a threat to safety, with more than 68 percent categorizing it as a “major threat.”

 The next step to reducing drowsy driving car crashes is for drivers to recognize when they are too drowsy to drive before getting in the car.
 Here the poll was not quite as encouraging.
 Three out of 10 respondents declared that they do not know how many hours they could remain awake in a row and still be able to drive safely.
 Public education campaigns are needed to educate drivers.

 - Daydreaming to the point that the driver cannot remember the last few miles driven or they miss an exit or traffic sign

 - Heavy eyelids, increased blinking, dry eyes or rubbing eyes

 - Drifting out of the lane or running over a shoulder rumble strip

 - Repeated yawning